apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

     let ctx = SessionContext::new();
     // read example.csv file into a DataFrame let df = ctx.read_csv("tests/data/example.csv", CsvReadOptions::new()).await?;
-    // execute the query and write it to a parquet file df.write_parquet(
+    // stream the contents of the DataFrame to the `example.parquet` file df.write_parquet(
         "example.parquet",
         DataFrameWriteOptions::new(),
         None, // writer_options
-    )
-        .await;
+    ).await;
     Ok(())
 }
 ```